How to Enable Quick Accent in Microsoft PowerToys

 Does Quick Accent support all languages?

 Quick Accent supports a wide range of international characters and diacritics commonly used in many languages.
-It relies on UTF-8 encoding to display these symbols correctly.
+It relies on UTF-8 encoding (a universal character standard for digital text) to display these symbols correctly.
 While it covers most standard European languages, specific rare characters might not be included in the default set provided by the utility.

 Was this guide helpful?